Skip to main content

 How to Target a Program

-Learn how to set up program targeting using Extole’s upgraded Flow Builder.
+Set up program targeting using Extole’s upgraded Flow Builder.

 Overview